-Kibana has a default maximum memory limit of 1.4 GB, and in most cases, we recommend leaving this unconfigured.
+Kibana has a default memory limit that scales based on total memory available.
 In some scenarios, such as large reporting jobs, it may make sense to tweak limits to meet more specific requirements.

 --max-old-space-size in the

-kibana/config folder or any other configured with the environment variable
+kibana/config folder or any other folder configured with the environment variable

 The option accepts a limit in MB: